Skip to main content

 6.

-Registered psychiatric nurses acting with a client-specific order ensure that the order:
+Registered psychiatric nurses acting under a client-specific order ensure that the order:

 a.